How the Library is engaging with the Learning, Teaching, Assessment Strategy (LTAS) to support Goldsmiths 'Liberate our degrees'.

 We are working alongside Goldsmiths Students’ Union to ensure access, inclusion, and robust learning support for all our students.

-Student and staff can make Suggestions for Purchase as part of ‘Liberate our degrees’.
+Students and staff can make new book suggestions as part of ‘Liberate our degrees’.

 If you would like to suggest an item for purchase, use the item request form and select ‘Yes’ for the 'Liberate our degrees' initiative question.